-The first labor of Heracles: Killing the Lion of Nemea
+The first labor of Heracles: Killing the Nemean Lion

 As a first labor, Heracles was asked to kill a huge lion that was dwelling in Nemea, in the southwest of Corinth, and mangled persons and animals, terrorizing the population of the region.
 The lion was trained up by Hera and had a skin that was impervious even to iron weapons.

-When Heracles met the Lion of Nemea, he attempted to use his arc, but the arrows were incapable to kill the lion so Heracles had to use his club and followed him in a cavern with two entrances.
+When Heracles met the lion, he attempted to use his arc, but the arrows were incapable to kill the lion so Heracles had to use his club and followed him in a cavern with two entrances.

 Next, Heracles delivered the lion to Eurystheas and out of its skin he made a suit of armour.
-In order to memorize his labor, Heracles inaugurated the Nemeian Games to praise Zeus, the King of the god .
+In order to memorize his labor, Heracles inaugurated the Nemeian Games to praise Zeus, the King of the gods.